Fix SD Card Not Showing Up Error

 2. Right-click the volume of your SD card and select Format.Choosing to format the SD card.

 3. Provide a label for your SD card and make sure the file system is FAT32 (our screenshots show NTFS for demonstration purposes).
-Ensure Perform a quick format is selected, then click OK.Specifying the format parameters.
+Ensure Perform a quick format is selected, then click OK.Beginning the format.

 4. Click OK again.